 Considering 232 published host-symbiont cophylogeny studies (Extended Data Tab.
-1), spanning a wide spectrum of host and symbiont taxa, we found support that host and symbiont phylogeny show a tendency to reflect one another, with only moderate variation in the strength of phylogenetic congruence among studies (Fig. 3a).
+1), spanning a wide spectrum of host and symbiont taxa, we found support that host and symbiont phylogeny show a tendency to reflect one another, with only moderate variation in the strength of phylogenetic congruence among studies (STATS; Fig. 3a).
 Furthermore, the strength of the association identified is likely to be a considerable underestimate of the true pattern, given the limits of current approaches to quantify congruence between host and symbiont phylogenies (see Methods, ‘Estimates of effect size’).
 Next, we examined parasitism and mutualism separately.
-Our results show that host and parasite phylogenies display greater similarity than expected by chance, with parasite phylogeny tending to mirror host phylogeny, consistent with a broad interpretation of Fahrenholz’s Rule (Fig. 3b).
-However, host and mutualist phylogenies show greater congruence than that observed between host and parasite phylogenies, suggesting a stronger tendency of mutualists to track host phylogeny (Fig. 3b).
+Our results show that host and parasite phylogenies display greater similarity than expected by chance, with parasite phylogeny tending to mirror host phylogeny, consistent with a broad interpretation of Fahrenholz’s Rule (STATS; Fig. 3b).
+However, host and mutualist phylogenies show greater congruence than that observed between host and parasite phylogenies, suggesting a stronger tendency of mutualists to track host phylogeny (STATS; Fig. 3b).
 A potential explanation for this pattern is that reciprocal benefits provide a more cohesive force to unite host and symbiont evolutionary trajectories, than the antagonistic interactions involved in parasitism.

 To further dissect cophylogenetic patterns between symbiont and host phylogenies, we examined whether taxonomy exerted an effect by partitioning studies according to broad taxonomic groups for hosts and symbionts.
-We found that effect size was positive across all host taxonomic groupings considered, with host-symbiont associations involving microbial hosts showing greatest congruence, followed by invertebrate hosts, vertebrate hosts, and lastly plant hosts (Fig. 3c).
-For symbiont taxa, effect size was also positive across all taxonomic groups, but variation in phylogenetic congruence was lower (Fig. 3d).
+We found that effect size was positive across all host taxonomic groupings considered, with host-symbiont associations involving microbial hosts showing greatest congruence, followed by invertebrate hosts, vertebrate hosts, and lastly plant hosts (STATS; Fig. 3c).
+For symbiont taxa, effect size was also positive across all taxonomic groups, but variation in phylogenetic congruence was lower (STATS; Fig. 3d).
 Host-symbiont cophylogenies involving plant symbionts displayed markedly higher congruence, primarily driven by results for mutualistic algal symbionts and their lichen hosts, but sample size for this category was small, reflecting the scarcity of studies focussing on these associations in relevant cophylogenetic literature.

 Splitting host taxonomy by mode of symbiosis revealed that the observed higher phylogenetic congruence of host-symbiont cophylogenies involving a microbial host is driven primarily by greater congruence between microbial hosts and mutualist symbionts (Fig. 3d).
 Congruence is also relatively high for invertebrate hosts that harbour a mutualistic symbiont, while congruence appears to be lowest for plant hosts that harbour a parasitic symbiont (Fig. 3d).
 Splitting symbiont taxonomy by mode of symbiosis revealed much less variation, except for higher congruence exhibited by cophylogenies involving a plant symbiont (which are relatively rare), and the finding that cophylogenies involving a microbial mutualist symbiont are slightly more congruent than the remaining categories (Fig. 3e).

-We examined if host specificity is associated with host-symbiont phylogenetic congruence using two estimators: (i) host range (mean number of links between hosts and symbionts symbiont within a cophylogeny), and, (ii) host taxonomic breadth (an index of the number of higher host taxonomic ranks associated with each symbiont within a cophylogeny).
-No association was identified for either measure of host specificity (Fig. 3f and Fig. 3g), suggesting that host specificity is not an important general determinant of host-symbiont cophylogeny.
+We examined if host specificity is associated with host-symbiont phylogenetic congruence using two estimators: (i) host range (mean number of links between hosts and symbionts per symbiont within a cophylogeny), and, (ii) host taxonomic breadth (an index of the number of higher host taxonomic ranks associated with each symbiont within a cophylogeny).
+No significant association was identified for either measure of host specificity (STATS; Fig. 3f and Fig. 3g), suggesting that host specificity, at least, the range of which observed in our data set, is not an important general determinant of host-symbiont cophylogeny.

 We also tested the obvious hypothesis that the more intimate relationship associated with endosymbiosis may translate into greater congruence between host and symbiont phylogenies.
-However, contrary to this hypothesis, we find that the distinction between endosymbiosis and ectosymbiosis has no influence on the degree of phylogenetic congruence observed between hosts and their symbionts (Fig. 3h).
+However, contrary to this hypothesis, we find that the distinction between endosymbiosis and ectosymbiosis has no influence on the degree of phylogenetic congruence observed between hosts and their symbionts (STATS; Fig. 3h).